Person-Centred Practice (School Nursing) - PgDip

 International: You will be required to provide evidence of English language competence at no less than IELTS 6.5 with no individual component score less than 6.0.

 Interview: Interviews will take place in collaboration with partner Health Boards.

-Applications must be made to both QMU and the NHS Board.
-Monitor the NHS Jobs website (jobs.scot.nhs.uk/) or contact the relevant manager at your Health Board for more information.
+Applications are made to the NHS Board and are jointly shortlisted with the lecturers from the programme.
+Monitor the NHS Jobs website or contact the relevant manager at your Health Board for more information.

 Opportunities to meet us